Education on Shoreham Beach

 Topics and activities are available for both primary and secondary schools.
 Many of the topics included in the education programme have been developed with the input of local teachers.

-For futher information about our education programme please contact Stephen Savage, Education Coordinator on stevep.savage@ntlworld.com
+For further information about our education programme please contact Stephen Savage, Education Coordinator on stevep.savage@ntlworld.com

 Please contact stevep.savage@ntlworld.com if you would like to be added to our list of schools who receive an annual update on the Shoreham Beach Local Nature Reserve and education programme.